pachyderm/pachyderm/examples/joins/README.md

 >![pach_logo](./img/pach_logo.svg) Remember that we will only see the zip code of the stores where purchases actually happened.
 That is what inner joins do.

 1. **Pipeline input repositories**: `stores` and `purchases` - Inner join by STOREID.
-2. **Pipeline**: Executes a python code reading the `zipcode` in the matching STOREIDx.txt file and appending the matched purchase file's content to a text file named after the zip code.
+2. **Pipeline**: Executes a python code reading the `zipcode` in the matching STOREIDx.txt file and appending the matched purchase file's content to a text file named after the zip code. (see pipeline [inner_join.json](./inner_join.json))
 3. **Pipeline output repository**: `inner_join`- list of text files named after the stores' zip codes in which purchases have been made and containing the list of said purchases.

 In the diagram below, we have mapped out the data of our example.
 We will expect the 2 following files in the output repository of our `inner_join` pipeline: